The Oubliette: Plot

 Francois Villon, vagabond, poet and philosopher, is on the road to Paris with his vagabond friend Colin when they see an elderly couple being evicted from their home.
 The two men turn over all their money to help the couple, but later, feeling hungry, they steal the purses of two monks.
 They are caught and arrested, but with Colin's help, Villon dresses as one of the monks and escapes.
 Colin is hanged and Villon is saying farewell to his friend's corpse dangling at the gibbet when the Chevalier de Soissons arrives and mocks the swinging corpse.
 Villon attacks and kills the knight and dons his suit of armor.

-Philippa de Annonay is held prisoner at an inn by her wicked guardian, the Chevalier Bertrand de la Payne (Lon Chaney).
+Philippa de Annonay is held prisoner at an inn by her wicked guardian, the Chevalier Bertrand de la Payne.
 Villon arrives at the inn and, hearing Phillippa call for help, tries to rescue her.
 De Payne is killed in the ensuing battle with Villon and his body is thrown off a second floor balcony.
 Phillippa is returned to her castle and Villon continues on to Paris.

 King Louis XI wishes to test Villon's loyalty so he has the poet arrested and then, disguised as a convict, the king offers to help Villon escape if he will help him to overthrow the king.
 Villon denounces the man, affirming his support of King Louis.
 The King then reveals himself and Villon is knighted for his loyalty to the throne.